What is considered to be a valuable collectible today; doesn’t necessarily mean it’ll be collectible and desirable tomorrow.

 What Warrants the Value of a Collectible?

 As the CEO of an estate sales company, I’m pretty much, up-to-date on current collector buying trends.
 We have clients who buy-antique pottery wares, military-related items; vintage or fine jewelry; antique furnishings and toys; art, and vintage apparel.
-Adversely, we see particular items- which once were highly sought-after-left unsold at the end of the sales.
+Adversely, we see particular items- which once were highly sought-after- often left unsold at the end of the sales.

-Here is a partial list of those items:
+Here’s a partial list of previous highly collectible items:

 1-Grandmother or mom’s favorite china